modelscope/agentscope/src/agentscope/web/README.md

 ![](https://gw.alicdn.com/imgextra/i3/O1CN01uioF2Z1tYCsWgR3Cf_!!6000000005913-1-tps-2156-1080.gif)

 ### How to Use
-Go to AgentScope Workstation website, login with GitHub.
-Drag modules to the convas, and fill the blank.
+Go to the [AgentScope Workstation website](http://39.103.132.84:8080/) and log in with GitHub.
+Drag modules to the canvas and fill in the blanks.
 Link each module to build a workflow.
-Then click export to get the final configurations.
+Click the **EXPORT** button to get the final configurations.
 Then save the configurations as `config.json`.
 Then run with the following commands:

 ```bash
 # Run in command line